-To what extend should we support ARL?
+To what extent should we support ARL?

 By Lindsay Pollard, University of Saskatchewan student

 British Columbia’s Agricultural Land Reserve (ALR) was put into place in 1973 to protect the 3.9% of the province’s agriculturally capable land and there has been a division between those for and against it ever since.
 Some say that the ALR prohibits urban growth while others say it’s needed to maintain what little agricultural land the province has.